CalumGabbutt/CalumGabbutt.github.io/_pages/about.md

 I am a mathematical biologist interested in understanding clonal dynamics and cancer evolution, with the ultimate goal of improving patient outcomes.
 My research generally involves the development of computational methods to extract meaningful biological information from genomic and lineage tracing data from a single time-point; relying on mathematical models to describe complex, dynamic biological systems and Bayesian inference methods to fit these models to real patient data.

-I earned my PhD from Barts Cancer Institute in 2022, having graduated with an integrated Master of Physics degree from the University of Oxford in 2017.
+I completed my PhD at Barts Cancer Institute in 2021, having graduated with an integrated Master of Physics degree from the University of Oxford in 2017.
 I have been employed as a Postdoctoral Training Fellow at the [Institute of Cancer Research](https://www.icr.ac.uk/our-research/research-divisions/division-of-molecular-pathology/genomics-and-evolutionary-dynamics) since 2022, primarily focusing on developing novel methods to infer the dynamics of somatic evolution within the human body.

 If you are interested in my research, please do not hesitate to get in touch.